Diana Churchill (actress): Career

-Described as "an extraordinarily swift rise to fame", Churchill made her West End debut in 1931 at the age of 18.
+In what was described as "an extraordinarily swift rise to fame", Churchill made her West End debut in 1931 at the age of 18.
 Following this, she played Dorothy Hardy in Whose Baby are You? and Lucy Fairweatiher in the burlesque adaptation of Dion Boucicault's melodrama The Streets of London, in 1932.

 Churchill was never short of work; a point of common affection was the variety in her performances.
 Her big break came in 1935 with the British comedy film Foreign Affaires, directed by and starring Tom Walls.
 A stint at the Oxford Playhouse taught her "an authoritative command of the stage," which aided her part as the young wife in Michael Egan's The Dominant Sex (1937).
 Her success led to her starring in School for Husbands (1937) and Housemaster (1938).
 She was popular in the world of drama for being "level-headed and good-tempered".
 Only once did she come near to losing her poise: during difficult filming of Cover's Knot in 1938, on the seventh take she flubbed her lines.
 She apologized to the director, saying, "Sorry, ducky, but I think I’m going to get temperamental.
 I'll go for a walk."
 She was back within moments and ran the scene perfectly.

 She was one of the first three stars to have their names up in lights in the West End when lighting restrictions were lifted at the end of the Second World War.
 Churchill performed in a production of Love's Labours Lost at The Old Vic opposite Michael Redgrave, with Hugh Hunt directing.

 After early glory, Churchill endured a decade of mediocre comedies and revivals.
 She gained recognition following her appearance in the 1948 West End revue Oranges and Lemons and was found to have an able singing voice matching that of her co-star, Max Adrian.
 That same year, Churchill was cast in the starring role of Kathleen Scott in Charles Frend's adventure film Scott of the Antarctic with John Mills as Robert Falcon Scott, for which she was widely praised.

 After spending years in "fluffy West End comedies and farces", Churchill began taking parts in more serious productions.
 Ever ambitious, she joined The Old Vic for the 1940–50 season: "her Rosaline was a lacklustre revival of Love's Labour's Lost, but her brisk Kate in She Stoops to Conquer pleased the critics."
 In 1953, she again entered revue when she was cast in High Spirits, proving "herself equally mistress of both an astringent bitchiness and of tender sentiment."
 She portrayed Emlyn Williams's docile wife in his thriller Accolade (1950) and the "ill-bred bossy" Natasha in Three Sisters (1951).

 In the 1960s, Churchill's began to slow down, as she was occupied with caring for her first husband, Barry K. Barnes.
 She appeared in The Rehearsal (1961) at Shakespeare's Globe, The Winter's Tale in Cambridge in 1966, and Heartbreak House in Chichester.